How Much Does the Gosaikunda Trek Cost? Full Breakdown

 For those traveling in a group or wanting a smoother experience, hiring a private jeep is the most convenient, though pricier, option.
 Expect to pay around $120 to 150$ for the whole vehicle, which can be split among 5-7 people.
 So, for solo trekkers, round-trip costs range between $12 and $40.
 Depending on what you choose.

-What are the Accommodation costs during the trek
+What are the Accommodation costs during the Gosaikunda trek?

-Accommodation on the Gosaikuda Trek is mostly in local teahouses, simple lodges run by local people.
+Accommodation on the Gosaikunda Trek is mostly in local teahouses, simple lodges run by local people.
 These teahouses are cozy and friendly and often come with amazing views of the surrounding Himalayas.

 Prices are very affordable, especially at lower altitudes.
 You can expect to pay around $3 to $6 per night for a basic room with a shared bathroom.
 As you go higher to places like Laurebina or Gosaikunda Lake itself, prices may go up slightly due to transportation difficulties and colder temperatures.